gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 1) change `private` to `public`.
 2) create a property.

-In C#, fields are usually `private` and we create properties to restrict access.
-So, we need to create one like below:
+In C#, fields are usually `private`.
+So, let's create a property like below to restrict access:

 ```
 class Player